 abstraction in motion

-Natural phenomena, rhythms and movements are often the starting point for the work of Michael Bom.
+His observations of natural phenomena; their rhythms and movements are often the starting point for the work of Michael Bom.